 Students participate in our Stage 1 training and then can go on to train with us in schools, or go on to do our more advanced Stage 2.

-Students participate in our two day training course, and then go on to train with us in schools.
-Following this they have the option to complete the accreditation process if they wish to become a specialist philosophy teacher with TPF.
-Full details of our Stage 1 Training programme and our accreditation pathway can be found on our website, just follow the links.
+Following either of these courses attendees have the option to complete the accreditation process if they wish to become a Specialist Philosophy Teacher with TPF.
+Full details of our Stage 1 and Stage 2 Training programmes and our accreditation pathway can be found on our website, just follow the links.